jduanen/Acoustic-Camera/README.md

   - gridless version of (HR-)CLEAN-SC are not as accurate as COMET2

 * Deconvolution Approach for the Mapping of Acoustic Sources (DAMAS)
+  - this approach models the CSM considering a distribution of statistically independent sources in the grid
+    * modeled CSM is compared to the measured CSM, resulting in a linear system of equations
+      - modeled CSM uses a single source placed at each grid location
+    * solution of this system of equations provides source intensity and location
   - uses linear system of equations, makes no assumptions
     * N (equal to the number of grid points) equations and N unknowns
   - full rank equations are solved with an iterative method